11 Skills Every Sales Development Rep Needs to Master in 2024

 This workflow is simple and serves as the foundation for most sales operations.

-To become a successful SDR, there are a few essential skills that will help you succeed.
+There are eleven essential skills that will help you succeed as an SDR.
 If you're an SDR, bookmark this list for reference.
 If you’re a manager, you’ll want to share this list with your team in your next sales meeting.

 1. Video Prospecting

 At HubSpot, we've seen great results with video prospecting.
-Teama use Vidyard — an easy-to-use tool that lets you quickly create videos using your webcam and screen share function.
-You can use several software options for video prospecting, including Loom and Soapbox by Wistia.
+Our team uses Vidyard — an easy-to-use tool that lets you quickly create videos using your webcam and screen share function.
+You can embed video clips in your emails, LinkedIn posts, Google Slides decks, and even HubSpot Sales Hub.

 2. Highly Customized Outreach